Hadyn Evans: Biography

 Evans was born in Hamilton, New Zealand, as an "eighth-generation descendant of the Bounty mutineers".
 He was educated at the Norfolk Island Central School.
 Evans runs a boutique piggery and market garden in Anson Bay.
 He took up acting relatively late in life and has appeared in a number of theatre productions both on the island and in mainland Australia.
-In March 2013, Evans was elected to the Norfolk Legislative Assembly as an independent candidate.
+In March 2013, Evans was elected to the Norfolk Island Legislative Assembly as an independent candidate.
 He remained a member until the assembly's abolition in June 2015.

 Lawn bowls

 Evans is a lawn bowls player, and was selected as part of the Norfolk Island team for the 2018 Commonwealth Games on the Gold Coast in Queensland.
 He won a bronze medal in the Triples with Phillip Jones and Ryan Dixon.
 He was also given the honour of being the Norfolk Island flag bearer at the opening ceremony.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

+In 2023, he was selected as part of the team to represent the Norfolk Islands at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.